-newrelic-install script simplifies installing New Relic for PHP applications.
+newrelic-install script simplifies installing PHP applications in New Relic.
 It works with multiple PHP installations as well as installations in non-standard locations.
 Running it will:

 - Copy the correct PHP modules into place.